masonfmatthews/rails_assignments/projects/survey_opossum/README.md

 Authors can create a fourth question type: dropdown.

-* Authors can choose to make any question a dropdown question.
-Dropdown questions will still have text and description fields.
+* Authors can choose to make any question a dropdown question
+* Dropdown questions will still have text and description fields
-* When creating a dropdown question, the author will have to enter a list of all possible answers.
+* When creating a dropdown question, the author will have to enter a list of all possible answers
-* The author must give at least two possible answers for each dropdown question before the survey can be saved.
+* The author must give at least two possible answers for each dropdown question before the survey can be saved
-* Takers will see a select field (dropdown) for each dropdown-type question.
-The default value shown to takers will be blank.
+* Takers will see a select field (dropdown) for each dropdown-type question, and the default value shown to takers will be blank
-* If a dropdown question is required, takers cannot leave the dropdown on the blank option when submitting their answers.
+* If a dropdown question is required, takers cannot leave the dropdown on the blank option when submitting their answers

 ## Nightmare Mode